immerse-ucsb/immerse-ucsb.github.io/pre-training.md

 ### Day 2 (May 24, 2023): Introduction to Mplus and MplusAutomation in R

+Prepartion:

+- Make sure you have Mplus, R, and RStudio downloaded and ready to go!

 Learning Outcomes:

 1. Using Mplus software, fellows will learn the basic skeleton of an Mplus input (*.inp*) syntax, run basic descriptive statistics, and evaluate output (*.out*)